How to Replace Cable TV for Only $25 a Month

 The free tier gives you access to about two-thirds of Peacock’s 20,000-title library of movies, classic shows, news, sports, kids programming and Spanish-language offerings.
 NBC’s current-season broadcasts are also available one week after they air.

 But we think it’s worth spending $5 per month for the ad-supported paid tier.
 To start, you get next-day access to those NBC shows.
 Better yet, you get the full complement of programming from NBCUniversal’s properties: Bravo, Syfy, Telemundo, USA Network, and Universal Studios.
 More recently, Peacock reached a deal with Universal that will see that company’s new movies stream exclusively on Peacock after leaving theaters.
 The deal starts this year and includes such movies as “Jurassic World: Dominion” and “Minions: The Rise of Gru.”

 Peacock is also licensing shows from ABC, A&E, and Fox.
 And it has a deal with ViacomCBS to add content from CBS, Paramount, Showtime, and Viacom, plus movies from Blumhouse, DreamWorks, Focus Features, Illumination, Universal Pictures, and Warner Bros.

-For sports fans, Peacock will stream Premier League soccer games, golf tournaments, WWE Network matches, coverage of the Beijing Winter Olympics, and Sunday night NFL games that air on NBC.
+For sports fans, Peacock will stream Premier League soccer games, golf tournaments, and WWE Network matches.
+It also recently signed an extension with the NFL to show Sunday night NFL games that air on NBC through 2033.